Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Waramanga, placing the area among the bottom 25% of areas assessed nationally

-Waramanga has recorded approximately 3 residential properties granted approval per year.
-Over the past 5 financial years, from FY21 to FY25, 17 homes were approved, with an additional 2 approved so far in FY26.
-On average, this results in around 3.8 new residents per year for every home built during these years.
+Waramanga has recorded approximately 3 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 17 homes were approved, with an additional 2 approved so far in FY26.
+This results in an average of 3.8 new residents per year for every home built during this period.

-This indicates substantial supply lagging demand, which typically leads to heightened buyer competition and pricing pressures.
-New homes are being constructed at an average expected cost of $305,000.
-In FY26, commercial development approvals worth $494,000 have been recorded, reflecting the area's residential nature.
+The supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being constructed at an average expected cost of $244,000.
+In terms of commercial development approvals, $494,000 has been recorded in the current financial year, indicating Waramanga's residential nature.

-Compared to the Australian Capital Territory, Waramanga records roughly half the building activity per person and ranks among the 8th percentile of areas assessed nationally.
-This suggests limited buyer options while strengthening demand for established homes, which is lower than national averages, indicating market maturity and possible development constraints.
+Compared to the Australian Capital Territory, Waramanga records roughly half the building activity per person and ranks among the 7th percentile nationally, suggesting limited buyer options while demand for established homes strengthens.
 Recent construction comprises 67% standalone homes and 33% attached dwellings, offering a mix of medium-density options across various price brackets.
-Population projections indicate stability or decline in Waramanga, which should reduce housing demand pressures, benefiting potential buyers.
+Population projections indicate stability or decline, which should reduce housing demand pressures in Waramanga, benefiting potential buyers.

 Frequently Asked Questions - Development